project-imprimis/libprimis/doc/engine.md

 * Time since master server listing confirmation
 * Location and status of server entities (pickup items)

+The server does not know where players are and does not keep track of projectile locations.

 ## 7.2 Client
 ---